-Brac is an island I went to strictly be I just had to see the most beautiful beach in all of Croatia.
-What surprised me was the number of things to do in Brac, so I decided to stay for a while.
+Brac is an island I went to strictly because I just had to see the most beautiful beach in all of Croatia that decorates many of Croatia’s tourist advertisements.
+What surprised me was how much there was to do in Brac, so I decided to stay for a while.

-Brac holds history, has a reputation for the islands wine, olive oil and stonemasonry and has the highest (and best) viewpoint in all of the Adriatic islands.
+Brac holds history, has a reputation for the islands wine, olive oil and stonemasonry and has the highest (and one of the best) viewpoints in all of the Croatian islands.

-If you only have one day in Brac it’s still possible to see some of the best sites.
-Brac can be visited from Split on a boat or catamaran so you still get to see Croatia’s best beach.
+If you only have a single day in Brac it’s still possible to see some of the best sites.
+Brac can be visited from Split on a boat or catamaran so you still get to see Croatia’s best beach plus a little more.

 What's in this article